Post-inflammatory hyperpigmentation

 Steps for using adapalene:

-• At bedtime, dab the adapalene gel on the outside of your face (forehead, sideburns, chin).
-Massage it into the outside of your face first.
-Then, with the tiny bit left on your fingers, massage it over and around the nose, cheeks, and lips (these are more sensitive areas to peeling and redness).
+• At bedtime, dab adapalene gel on the outside of your face (forehead, sideburns, chin).
+Rub it into the skin on the outside of your face first.
+Then, with the tiny bit left on your fingers, rub it over and around the nose, cheeks, and lips (these areas are more sensitive to peeling and redness).

 NOTE: This will dry you out.
 It dries everyone out!
 The goal is to minimize the red and flaky skin until your skin gets used to the adapalene after a few weeks.

 WARNING: Adapalene gel should not be used if you are pregnant.
-It is a retinoid, and retinoids can cause problems to growing babies in the womb.
+It is a retinoid and can cause problems for growing babies in the womb.

-• Right after the adapalene gel goes on, apply a lot of moisturizing cream or ointment.
+• Right after the adapalene, apply a lot of moisturizing cream or ointment.
 My favorites are CeraVe cream, Vanicream cream, or Vaseline (#SlugLife).
 Put a thicker layer on your skin and go to bed shiny.
-It will soak into your skin while you sleep.
+It soaks into your skin while you sleep.

-NOTE: It can take months to see results, so you have to stick with it for months!
+NOTE: It can take months to see results, so stick with it for months!
 Take a selfie before starting so you can compare results over time.
 It is hard to see day-to-day changes in the mirror.
-As a side benefit, adapalene is in the retinoid family, which are the best anti-aging ingredients.
+As a side benefit, adapalene is one of the best anti-aging ingredients.

 WHAT IF MY hyperpigmentation ISN’T GETTING BETTER?

-Usually, the steps above can help most people get their post-inflammatory hyperpigmentation better.
-Know that most hyperpigmentation will slowly fade with time.
-In 2020, the FDA pulled hydroquinone (a bleaching cream) off of the market over-the-counter, because overuse can cause permanent dark spots (ochronosis).
+The steps above can help most people get their post-inflammatory hyperpigmentation better.
+Most hyperpigmentation will slowly fade with time.
+In 2020, the FDA pulled hydroquinone (a bleaching cream) off the market over-the-counter, because overuse can cause permanent dark spots (ochronosis).
 If over-the-counter options are not working, look for a board-certified dermatologist in your area.
-They can prescribe a stronger combination prescription cream with hydroquinone or discuss cosmetic procedures.
+They can prescribe prescription creams with hydroquinone or discuss cosmetic procedures.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER